 In September 1922, committees were formed to solicit funds and submit a plan to dig and equip a basement for Sunday school rooms under the church building.

-In 1951, the church undergoes a remodel and addition, during this time all evening services are held at the neighboring Methodist church and all other services are held at Burlington Elementary.
+In 1951, the church undergoes a remodel and addition, during this time all evening services are held at the neighboring Methodist church, and all other services are held at Burlington Elementary.
 In 1959, the new education building is dedicated.
-This building has 31 Sunday school rooms, a kitchen, dining room and recreation area.
+This building has 31 Sunday school rooms, a kitchen, a dining room, and a recreation area.

 In March 2000, Saving Grace Food Pantry was opened to serve the community.

-Presently, the church has two weekend services with many bible studies groups available during both services and Children’s and Youth programs on Wednesday evenings along with Connection Groups meeting throughout the week on and off campus.
+Presently, the church has two-weekend services (Sunday 8:30 am & 10:45 am) with many bible study groups available at 9:30 am.
+The Children’s (Kidz Rock 7-8 pm) and Youth programs (6:30 pm) occur on Wednesday evenings along with many Connection Groups throughout the week on and off campus.